-Suzi Wizowaty was born in Ohio in 1954, grew up mostly in Texas and Europe (Lausanne, Paris, Madrid), and currently lives in Burlington, Vermont, with her partner of thirty-six years, a dog and two cats.
+Suzi Wizowaty was born in Ohio in 1954, grew up mostly in Texas and Europe (Lausanne, Paris, Madrid), and currently lives in Burlington, Vermont, with her partner of thirty-eight years, a dog and two cats.

 She went to Princeton University in 1971 but left in the middle for two years to live in a Zen house in San Francisco, where she also studied voice and attended the S.F.
 Opera several times a week, standing in the back.
 She graduated from Princeton with a BA in anthropology in 1977.
 After a brief stint at the University of Chicago/Meadville Seminary, she left to pursue a different spiritual and intellectual path.
 Some years later (1985) she earned a master's from Goddard College, in Jewish Feminist Studies and Creative Writing.